Small Business Intervew: Yewande Durojaiye, Laydee Boutique

 I'm excited to present Yewande Durojaiye, owner of Ladyee Boutique, a contemporary women’s clothing, accessories and chic lifestyle store and wardrobe styling service.
 Yewande is a wife and mother to 3 beautiful children and transitioned from working in the real estate industry several years ago to pursuing her dream of owning her own business in the world of fashion.
 She successfully manages her business on two continents and just recently opened her first brick and mortar store in Atlanta GA this year.
-Yewande is sharing some great advice and tips based on her experience so far in the retail fashion industry - sit back and enjoy!
+Yewande is sharing some great advice and tips based on her experience so far in the retail fashion industry.

 Please introduce yourself and tell us about your business.
 What is it called and what services / products do you offer?